anaDiscordia/Spotify_Classification/README.md

 This project was developed as a group assignment for the **Data Science and Machine Learning 1** course at the **University of Crete, Department of Physics**.

 ## Project Overview
 The goal of this project is to build a multi-class genre classifier using Spotify audio features.
-By analyzing track-level descriptors (such as danceability, energy, and acousticness), the project compares the performance of three common machine learning model families to determine the most effective approach for music genre prediction.
+By analyzing track-level descriptors (such as danceability, energy, and acousticness), we compare the performance of three model families to determine the most effective approach for music genre prediction.

 ## Dataset
 The dataset is sourced from the [Ultimate Spotify Tracks Database on Kaggle](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db).
-It contains metadata and audio features for over 232k tracks across various genres.
+It contains metadata and audio features for over 232k tracks.

 ## Getting Started